Expensify/App/docs/articles/new-expensify/expenses-&-payments/Pay-an-expense.md

 {% include end-option.html %}

 {% include option.html value="mobile" %}
 1. When an employee sends you an expense, you will receive an email and in-app notification prompting you to review and **Pay** the expense.
-If your primary login is a phone number, you'll receive a text.
+If your default contact method is a phone number, you'll receive a text.
 2. Tap the **Pay** button on the notification to be directed to New Expensify.
 3. Select a payment option.
 - **Pay with Expensify** to pay the total expense within Expensify.
 Follow the prompt to pay with a [business bank account](https://help.expensify.com/articles/new-expensify/expenses-&-payments/Connect-a-Business-Bank-Account).